walteracp/walteracp/README.md

 <!--   &#8287;&#8287;&#8287;&#8287;&#8287;
   <a href="http://eyl327.mywebcommunity.org/promos/"><img width="32px" alt="Free Stuff" title="Free gifts for you" src="https://i.imgur.com/0uVwkoZ.png"/></a> -->
 </p>

-👋 Hi, I’m Walter, an Agricultural Economist at Kansas State University.🌱 I’m currently working on research projects about i) Forecasting, ii) Machine Learning, iii) Data Analytics, iv) International Trade and Policy
-I’m looking to collaborate on research and industry projects, building my economic version in the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way.
-I publish that content on my YouTube channel "[walteracp][youtube]" where you can find some of my lectures and short-workshops to code in R and Python.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">
          <img alt="youtube subscribers" title="Subscribe to my YouTube channel" src="https://custom-icon-badges.demolab.com/youtube/channel/subscribers/UC2WHjPDvbE6O328n17ZGcfg?color=%23E05D44&label=SUBSCRIBE&logo=video&logoColor=white&style=for-the-badge&labelColor=CE4630"/></a>